jjung759/cs4320-Trip-Project/MarkdownFiles/mealsFeb23.md

-# meals on Feb23
+# Meals on Feb.
+23rd

-## breakfast
+## Breakfast
-have a simple breakfast at the nearest starbucks
+Have a simple breakfast at the nearest starbucks
 ![how to reach the Restaurant](https://github.com/jjung759/cs4320-Trip-Project/blob/master/images/Feb23breakfast.JPG)

-## lunch
+## Lunch
-eat at the lake side Restaurant LV
+Eat at the lake side Restaurant LV
 ![how to reach the Restaurant](https://github.com/jjung759/cs4320-Trip-Project/blob/master/images/Feb23lunch.JPG)

-## dinner
+## Dinner
-having dinner at the Bellagio Hotel and Casino
+Having dinner at the Bellagio Hotel and Casino